kudaba/simpletest/README.md

 ## Static memory usage
 To achieve allocation free tests I needed to give each test a memory area to write their error messages.
 The default is (probably out of date) 10k per test.
 You can override this by defining the MESSAGE_SPACE macro.

+## Temporary string length
+The buffer size of the temporary string object can be set by defining STRING_LENGTH.
+I figured 64 bytes is a decent size for anything that isn't already a string.